BaobabHealthTrust/KenyaLIS/README.md

-BLIS-Kenya
+BLIS-Malawi
 ====

-BLIS-Kenya is a customized version of C4G BLIS, specifically for Kenyan Public Hospital Laboratories.
+BLIS-Malawi is a customized version of C4G BLIS, specifically for Malawian Public Hospital Laboratories.